Bloodhound Unleashed: Particle-based Substructure Tracking for Cosmological Simulations: Discussion

-The overall framework for both \qcrfont{SPARTA} and \qcrfont{SYMFIND} (as well as all other particle-based tracking methods) is similar to that of \bloodhound.
+The overall framework for both \qcrfont{MORIA} and \qcrfont{SYMFIND} (as well as all other particle-based tracking methods) is similar to that of \bloodhound.
 Subhaloes and their constituent particles are first identified just prior to the first infall, then the tracking algorithm follows those particles forward in time and computes properties of the subhaloes.
-The pipeline used for identifying subhaloes before they become subhaloes for all three methods (\bloodhound, \qcrfont{SPARTA}, and \qcrfont{SYMFIND}) is in fact identical as all three use merger trees constructed from the combination of \qcrfont{Rockstar} + \ctrees.
+The pipeline used for identifying subhaloes before they become subhaloes for all three methods (\bloodhound, \qcrfont{MORIA}, and \qcrfont{SYMFIND}) is in fact identical as all three use merger trees constructed from the combination of \qcrfont{Rockstar} + \ctrees.
 Also, all three methods assume that subhaloes do not accrete particles from the host halo once they infall.
+While it would be ideal to compare \bloodhound\ with other recent improvements (e.g., \qcrfont{HBT/HBT+/HBT-HERONS}, \qcrfont{VELOCIRAPTOR} \& \qcrfont{TREEFROG}, or \qcrfont{HASKAP PIE}), we focus on \qcrfont{MORIA} and \qcrfont{SYMFIND} here for their similarity with \bloodhound\ that all three methods aim to augment substructure tracking in the existing \qcrfont{Rockstar} + \ctrees\ pipeline.

 After subhalo particles have been identified at the first infall snapshot, all three methods use the most bound subset of particles to determine the centre of the subhalo at subsequent snapshots.
-In \qcrfont{SPARTA}, a subset of the most bound quartile of particles is identified at each snapshot and used to compute the centre. \bloodhound\ and \qcrfont{SYMFIND} take a slightly different approach and consider the most bound particles at infall, calculating the gravitational self-binding energy of tracked particles only once per subhalo.
+In \qcrfont{MORIA}, a subset of the most bound quartile of particles is identified at each snapshot and used to compute the centre. \bloodhound\ and \qcrfont{SYMFIND} take a slightly different approach and consider the most bound particles at infall, calculating the gravitational self-binding energy of tracked particles only once per subhalo.
 While \qcrfont{SYMFIND} uses 32 most bound particles at infall, \bloodhound\ uses a more dynamic range of particle numbers by selecting the $2$ per cent most bound subset while placing a more conservative limit of at least $50$.

 The key distinction among the three methods lies in their strategy for re-identifying the evolving subhalo from the initial particle set following the first infall.
 While the brute force way to do this would be to compute the (self-)binding energy of all subhalo particles at each snapshot, this is computationally infeasible.
 Instead, each method adopts its own approximations.